Ephesians (synthesis) · Isaiah 53:4–6 · Ephesians 5:1–2 · Revelation 5:5–9

 |---|---|---|

 4 Surely He took on our infirmities and carried our sorrows; yet we considered Him stricken by God, struck down and afflicted.
-5 But He was pierced for our transgressions, He was crushed for our iniquities; the punishment that brought us peace was on Him, and by His wounds we are healed.
-6 We all, like sheep, have gone astray, each of us has turned to our own way; and the LORD has laid on Him the iniquity of us all.
+5 But He was pierced for our transgressions, He was crushed for our iniquities; the punishment that brought us peace was upon Him, and by His stripes we are healed.
+6 We all like sheep have gone astray, each one has turned to his own way; and the LORD has laid upon Him the iniquity of us all.

 Isaiah wrote this seven hundred years before the crucifixion.

-Ephesians 5:1–2 — "Follow God's example, therefore, as dearly loved children and walk in the way of love, just as Christ loved us and gave Himself up for us as a fragrant offering and sacrifice to God."
+1 Be imitators of God, therefore, as beloved children, 2 and walk in love, just as Christ loved us and gave Himself up for us as a fragrant sacrificial offering to God.

-1 Peter 2:21 — "To this you were called, because Christ suffered for you, leaving you an example, that you should follow in His steps."
+21 For to this you were called, because Christ also suffered for you, leaving you an example, that you should follow in His footsteps:

 This course began with one verse: